-In section six, we propose a new type of HDP-HMM along with its inference algorithm to model topologically restricted left-right models.
+In section six??? crossreference, we propose a new type of HDP-HMM [... you haven’t said anything about this up to this point, and this needs explanation...] along with its inference algorithm [... are you proposing a new inference algorithm?
+I don’t think so...] to model topologically restricted left-right models [...
+I am not sure this is what you mean...
+I thought the point of your work was to alleviate the need for a topology...].
 This model will be used to model sub-word units and therefore to replace HMMs in a conventional speech recognizer.
-In section seven, we turn our attention to define a nonparametric Bayesian framework for acoustic modeling and training.
-Particularly, we introduce a recipe to consistently use left-right HDP-HMM to model sub-word units for continues speech recognizer.
-Moreover, a nonparametric Bayesian approach will be proposed to replace the phonetic tree used in state of the art speech recognizers to tie triphone states.
+In section seven???, we turn our attention to define a nonparametric Bayesian framework for acoustic modeling and training.
+Particularly, we introduce a recipe??? algorithm? to consistently use left-right HDP-HMM to model sub-word units for continues speech recognizer.
+A nonparametric Bayesian approach will be proposed to replace the phonetic tree used in state of the art speech recognizers to tie triphone states.

-Overall, our contribution will be fourth fold: 1-Studying different applications of nonparametric Bayesian approaches in acoustic modeling.
-2- A new approach to sub-word modeling based on nonparametric Bayesian modeling 3-Introduning a new type of HDP-HMM (left-right HDP-HMM) model and its inference algorithm.
-4- A nonparametric Bayesian recipe and algorithm to train acoustic models for a state of the art speech recognizer.
+There will be four major contributions in this dissertation....
+Overall, our contribution will be fourth fold: 1-Studying different applications of nonparametric Bayesian approaches in acoustic modeling.[... studying is not a contribution... need a conclusion ...]
+2- A new approach to sub-word modeling based on nonparametric Bayesian modeling [... you must be more specific here ...]
+3-Introduning a new type of HDP-HMM (left-right HDP-HMM) model and its inference algorithm. [... again, state specifically what the new type of HDP is...]
+4- A nonparametric Bayesian recipe and algorithm to train acoustic models for a state of the art speech recognizer. [... this really isn’t a contribution suitable for a dissertation. it is a an important practical issue.
+Your contributions need to be theoretical contributions that are verified through experimentation.